isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/overview.md

 </ul>

 <h4>Unified Learning Series</h4>
-<p>A collection of our masterclasses and workshops carefully curated to provide you with a progressive and cohesive learning experience:</p>
+<p>A collection of our courses carefully curated to provide you with a progressive and cohesive learning experience:</p>
   <ul>
 	<li><a href="/digital-programmes/mc-ws/googlesuite">Master Google to Elevate Your Marketing Strategies and Maximise Business Returns</a></li>